davewhiteland/compsci-superbasics/collections/_file-system/absolute-paths.md

 directory is.

 One disadvantage of absolute paths is that they can be quite long.
-When you're working with files a long way from the root, this can be inconvienient.
+When you're working with files a long way from the root, this can be inconvenient.

 Another problem is that — almost by definition — they rely on the file structure being exactly as described.
 This is why you should avoid using